Spot the red flags and build your confidence to avoid phishing threats!

 While working with my SME, I used Cathy Moore’s Action Mapping process to focus on what employees needed to do to prevent phishing scams, not just what they needed to know.

-After defining the business goal of reducing human‑related cybersecurity incidents by 50% by the end of Q4 2026, we used the action map to pinpoint the key behaviors employees need to demonstrate.
+After defining the business goal of reducing human‑related cybersecurity incidents before 50% by the end of Q4 2026, we used the action map to pinpoint the key behaviors employees need to demonstrate.
 Those behaviors became the foundation for the scenarios in the eLearning experience.

 Once the high‑priority actions were defined, I created relatable scenario‑based examples that reflect everyday workplace interactions.
 Each scenario was written in a natural, conversational voice to help learners see themselves in the situation.